abstractec/Songbook/README.md

 * Guitarist one will have the chords Am / G / D
 * Guitarist two will have the chords Cm / Bb / F
 * The bassist will have the chords Cm / Bb / F

+# Issues

+Current issues are listed here: https://github.com/abstractec/Songbook/issues This also has the feature requests.